 - Use the Direct Selection tool to select the entire object by drawing a box around it.
 Then copy and paste the entire object so that there are two halves of the bat.

 - Hold the mouse down on the Rotate tool icon in the toolbox to be able to select the Reflection tool (O).
 Press , and the Reflect dialog should appear.
 Choose a 90 degree reflection along the vertical axis, and click OK.
 You should now have two bat-halves, each facing an opposite direction.

 - Select Window > Pathfinder.
 Merge all of the shapes in the right-hand bat half selecting the four white ellipses and the large black ellipse (hold down and select each one in turn with the mouse) and then click the Merge button on the Pathfinder palette.
 Illustrator will now recognize this half as one single object.
 Click on any section, and see how the entire object is selected instead of the individual ellipse.

 - Move the right half of the bat out of the way using the Selection tool, and repeat the step above for the left half.

 - Line up the two halves so that they form the bat logo.
 Select both objects by holding down the as you click on them.
 In the Pathfinder palette, select the Align tab and click the Vertical Align Center.

 - Once the objects are aligned vertically, deselect the View > Hide Grid > Snap to Grid option.
 Then use select only the right half of the bat and use the arrow keys move it until it joins with the left half.

-- Select all of the white ellipses by holding down the <Shift> key as you click on them.
-Click on the Subtract from shape area button in the Pathfindertab.
+- Select all of the white ellipses by holding down the key as you click on them.
+On the Pathfinder tab, click Subtract from shape area.
 Then select both black halves and use the Merge button again.

 Remember, similar concepts can be applied to other complex objects!
 Analyze the object, look for simple shapes, and work on one section at a time.